createcandle/configuration-files/boot/firmware/readme.txt

 candle_stay_in_recovery.txt     #  The recovery system will normally automaticallty reboot after the update is done.
 It stays in recovery so you can inspect things.

 # TOOLS
-generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next boot.
+candle_make_emergency_backup.txt $ Make an emergency backup, which will be placed on the boot partition of the SD card. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system. candle_forget_wifi.txt		# Will clear the currently stored wifi details (ssid, password) on the next boot.